qgao21/NEED/README.md

 ## Training & Inference
 ### SPDiff
-SPDiff is a Shifted Poisson Model designed for pre-log projection data denoising.
+SPDiff is a shifted poisson diffusion model designed for pre-log projection data denoising.
 This guide will help you set up and run the training and inference scripts necessary to utilize SPDiff effectively.
 #### Getting Started
 - Ensure that your data is prepared and formatted correctly.
 - Make sure you have the necessary permissions to execute shell scripts.
-### Training the Shifted Poisson Model
+#### Training the Shifted Poisson Model
 Once your data is ready, follow these steps to train the Shifted Poisson Model (SPDiff):
 1. **Navigate to the SPDiff Directory**
     ```bash